Ahmed-Khaled24/Node-workshop/Session 1 - Node Intro/assignment/description.md

 ## How to test your code?

 -   First thing install the dependencies by running `npm install` in the terminal.
--   Run `npm run test` to test your code.
+-   Run `npm run test` to test your code. `Set-ExecutionPolicy RemoteSigned`
 -   If you get anything like this then you are good to go. <br> ![successful running of tests](test-pass.png)
 -   Any red marks means that you have to fix your code.